What is discrimination?

 How do I file a complaint about discrimination?

-The following CVA-Central compliance officers also can provide information about the complaint process and/or connect you with the appropriate CVA partner district representative.
+The following staff can provide general information about complaint procedures and/or connect you with the appropriate partner district representative(s) to register a grievance:

 For a statewide list of school district compliance coordinators, click here.